dgaydukov/cert-spring5/files/spring5.md

 ```

 ###### Lombok Logging Annotations
+Before we start digging, I'll just summarize conclusion here.
+If you think what annotation to use with lombok for logging `@Log4j2 or @Slf4j`.
+The answer is simple.
+Always use `@Slf4j`.
+Because `@Log4j2` insert code to use `log4j` logger, and if you want later to change it to `logbqck` you will have to manually change the source code of java files and recompile the app.
+But if you use `@Slf4j` - then you can use any concrete implementation you want.
+You can also use `log4j`, but if you want to change it later to `logback` you have to only change dependency in your `pom.xml` file, and you don't need to change any java code.
+That's why this annotation is always preferrable to use

 There are 2 main annotations in Lombok:
 * `@Log4j2` - if your main logger is `log4j`.
 If you try to delombok (go to `Refactor => Delombok`) this annotation you will that, it add this java code